bosskabouter/ep2/packages/key/README.md

-# EP2Key
+# `EP2Key`

-`EP2Key` is a TypeScript package that provides a key pair for secure communication between `peers` using the [`sodium`](https://github.com/jedisct1/libsodium.js) cryptography library.
-It offers two types of encryption: asymmetric encryption, where the message is encrypted with the recipient's public key, and symmetric encryption, where the message is encrypted with a shared secret key.
+`EP2Key` is a TypeScript package that provides a key pair for secure communication between peers using the [`sodium`](https://github.com/jedisct1/libsodium.js) cryptography library.

+It offers two types of encryption: `asymmetric` encryption, where the message is encrypted with the recipient's public key, and `symmetric` encryption, where the message is encrypted with a shared secret key.

 ## Installation

-To install `EP2Key` with `npm`, run:
+To install `EP2Key` using `npm`, run:

 ```bash
 npm install @ep2/key